 Member at Large

 Paula’s dachshund addiction started at the age of three, when her family adopted their dachsie, Rani.
 The first thing she did upon buying her first house in 1984 was to get a dachsie of her own, Maxe.
 When Maxe was nine, Paula decided to get a puppy to keep her company; this didn’t turn out exactly as planned.
 Alex was the kind of the dog most people would have surrendered because of many chronic health and temperament issues.
 But it’s often the problem children we love best, and so life with Alex made her wonder if there were other “problem children” out there that she could help.
 Looking around for a rescue she could volunteer with, she discovered Canadian Dachshund Rescue in Ontario.
 Thinking she could just send a cheque since there wasn’t a group in Atlantic Canada, somewhat by accident, she met up with two other local dachsie lovers, and the three of them decided to start a chapter of CDR in Atlantic Canada.
 In time, Paula passed the torch for what became ACDR to others, who have kept it burning brighter and brighter.
 She is honoured to have been asked to step back onto the Board (temporarily) while it undergoes some transitioning.
 Over the last 20 years, Paula has remained involved in rescue doing a variety of things.
 She tried fostering, but discovered an inability to let them move on which led to entirely too many dogs living with her, so instead now only adopts the old and the sick, and when necessary, does palliative fostering.
 Her dogs have given her a very expensive veterinary education!
-The only one of her pack remaining is Buster, 17, who she adopted in 2015.
+The only one of her pack remaining is Buster, who she adopted in 2015 and who is almost 17.
 Paula lives in Antigonish, where she supports her vet bills by working as the Manager of Research and Evaluation in the Coady Institute’s Centre for Employment Innovation at StFX.